Loading...

 Safety is often the top concern for families and solo travelers.
 Greece's higher score reflects lower crime rates, political stability, and stronger rule of law — factors measured through the Global Peace Index and institutional safety data.

 Healthcare quality is a critical factor for anyone relocating long-term.
-Greece has a healthcare index of 71/100 (strong), compared to Mexico's 64/100 (adequate).
-Greece has a slight edge over Mexico in healthcare.
+Greece has a healthcare index of 89/100 (excellent), compared to Mexico's 67/100 (adequate).
+Greece significantly outperforms Mexico in healthcare.

 Greece: Universal ESY system funded through social insurance contributions.
 Public hospitals are free but strained.
 Private clinics are the preferred option for expats and many locals.
 Mexico: A disjointed public system (IMSS) is vastly avoided by expats, who rely entirely on an inexpensive, highly capable private sector featuring many US-board certified practitioners.

 For those who need to work locally or run a business, career prospects matter.
-Greece scores 64/100 while Mexico scores 67/100 on career opportunity.
-Mexico has a slight edge over Greece in career opportunity.
+Greece scores 46/100 while Mexico scores 58/100 on career opportunity.
+Mexico scores notably higher than Greece in career opportunity.

 Infrastructure also plays a role in daily quality of life.
-Greece (70/100, well-developed) leads Mexico (64/100, developing) in this category, which covers internet speed, public transit, and digital readiness.
+Greece (88/100, world-class) leads Mexico (65/100, well-developed) in this category, which reflects internet penetration and fixed-broadband access (digital infrastructure).

 Climate can make or break a relocation decision.
 Greece scores 86/100 (highly favorable) while Mexico scores 82/100 (highly favorable).